 Today, the sisters are a living, discreet, friendly and sisterly presence on the hill.
 The community lives by its own work and leads liturgical prayer in the chapel of Notre-Dame du Haut in conjunction with the Christians of the region, or in the convent chapel, which is always open to the public.
-The sisters welcome visitors and pilgrims coming from all directions - being very glad to meet them for discussion and prayer.
-Visitors searching for inner peace, healing and reflection can also stay at the convent, either individually or as a group.
+The sisters welcome visitors and pilgrims coming from all directions who wish to meet them for discussion and prayer or those searching for inner peace, healing and reflection and wishing to stay at the convent, either individually or as a group.

 Construction works, led by Paul VINCENT, the responsible senior architect in Renzo Piano’s team, were an artistic and technical challenge.
 The architecture of the convent of St. Clare is original, fully integrated into the hill.
-Simple in style (a combination of concrete, glass and wood) it is warm and helps a sense of inner peace.
-Being open to the surrounding light and vegetation are essential elements of the living spaces.
+Simple in style and serious (a combination of concrete, glass and wood) it is, however, warm and creates a sense of inner peace.
+Their openness to the surrounding light and vegetation are the essential elements of the living spaces.